Aurele-Barriere/CoreJIT/Readme.md

 If the registry is unavailable, then the container is also included as archive which can be imported using `$CR load < image.tgz`.

-This container by default executes the [aec](https://github.com/Aurele-Barriere/CoreJIT/blob/master/aec.sh) script, which compiles the proofs, runs all tests and the performance experiments.
+This container by default executes the `aec.sh` script, which compiles the proofs, runs all tests and the performance experiments.

-There are a number of example programs in CoreJITs IR format in [src/coqjit/progs_specIR](https://github.com/Aurele-Barriere/CoreJIT/tree/master/src/coqjit/progs_specIR).
+There are a number of example programs in CoreJITs IR format in `progs_specIR`.
 To run one of these programs do the following:

 ```
 $CR run $RG:$VS "~/jit ~/progs_specIR/constprop.specir"